ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 resolver or by querying using the name of a resolver {{DDR}}.

-For example, a DoH service advertised over DDR can be annotated as supporting resolution via Oblivious HTTP using the following record:
+For example, a DoH service advertised over DDR can be annotated as supporting resolution via Oblivious HTTP using the following RR:

 ~~~
 _dns.resolver.arpa  7200  IN SVCB 1 doh.example.net (